zsrobinson/scoresight/README.md

 # ScoreSight

+> [!WARNING]
+> This project is a current work in progress.

-ScoreSight is a web app that aims to provide similar functionality to [Gradescope](https://www.gradescope.com/).
+ScoreSight is a full-stack web app that aims to provide similar functionality to [Gradescope](https://www.gradescope.com/).
 It allows instructors to easily manage and grade assignments, and students to submit their work and view their grades.
 This project is designed primarily as a way to practice skills relating to full-stack web development, rather than a tool to be used in the real world.

 ## Design Document